-divide the opposing force by penetrating through an interval found, or made, in it, and then to concentrate upon that one of the fractions which can be least easily helped by the other.
+The effect of breaking an enemy's line, or order-of-battle, depends upon several conditions.
+The essential idea is to divide the opposing force by penetrating through an interval found, or made, in it, and then to concentrate upon that one of the fractions which can be least easily helped by the other.
 In a column of ships this will usually be the rear.
-The compactness of the order attacked, the number of the ships cut off, the length of time during which they can be isolated and outnumbered, will all affect the results. Α very great factor in the issue will be the moral effect, the confusion introduced into a line thus broken.
+The compactness of the order attacked, the number of the ships cut off, the length of time during which they can be isolated and outnumbered, will all affect the results.
+A very great factor in the issue will be the moral effect, the confusion introduced into a line thus broken.
 Ships coming up toward the break are stopped, the rear doubles up, while the ships ahead continue their course.
 Such a moment is critical, and calls for instant action; but the men are rare who in an unforeseen emergency can see, and at once take the right course, especially if, being subordinates, they incur responsibility.
 In such a scene of confusion the English, without presumption, hoped to profit by their better seamanship; for it is not only "courage and devotion," but skill, which then tells.
 All these effects of "breaking the line" received illustration in Rodney's great battle in 1782.

-De Guichen and Rodney met twice again in the following month, but on neither occasion did the French admiral take the favorite lee-gage of his nation.
-Meanwhile a Spanish flect of twelve ships-of-the-line was on its way to join the French.
+De Guichen and Rodney met twice again in the following mouth, but on neither occasion did the French admiral take the favorite lee-gage of his nation.
+Meanwhile a Spanish fleet of twelve ships-of the-line was on its way to join the French.
 Rodney cruised to windward of Martinique to intercept them; but the Spanish admiral kept a northerly course, sighted Guadeloupe, and thence sent a despatch to De Guichen, who joined his allies and escorted them into port.
 The great preponderance of the coalition, in numbers, raised the fears of the English islands; but lack of harmony led to delays and hesitations, a terrible epidemic raged in the Spanish squadron, and the intended operations came to nothing.
 In August De Guichen sailed for France with fifteen ships.
-Rodney. ignorant of his destination, and anxious about both North America and Jamaica, divided his fleet, leaving one half in the islands, and with the remainder sailing for New York, where he arrived on the 12th of September.
+Rodney, ignorant of his destination, and anxious about both North America and Jamaica, divided his fleet, leaving one half in the islands, and with the remainder sailing for New York, where he arrived on the 12th of September.
 The risk thus run was very great, and scarcely justifiable; but no ill effect followed the dispersal of forces.
-Had De Guichen intended to turn upon Jamaica, or, as was expected by Washington, upon New York, neither part of Rodney's fleet could well have withstood him.
+(1) Had De Guichen intended to turn upon Jamaica, or, as was expected by Washington, upon New York, neither part of Rodney's fleet could well have withstood him.
 Two chances of disaster, instead of one, were run, by being in small force on two fields instead of in full force on one.